elwinhe/ultimateapplybot/README.md

 # Elwin's Trial Project: Outlook Email Scanner + Forwarder

 This project is a robust, production-ready application designed to read and filter emails from Microsoft Outlook accounts, process them based on specific criteria, and archive them as `.eml` files in an S3 bucket, along with a reference to the S3 in the metadata saved in postgres.
 It is built with a scalable, multi-user architecture using FastAPI for the API layer and Celery for background task processing.
+It follows a clean architecture approach to allow for easier testing, scaling, and maintainability

 Video demo link: https://drive.google.com/file/d/1MTiT8AQjYtRn__-WnzXF9pSh8hrT5fQp/view?usp=sharing